By Al Doyle for CoinWeek …..

 “Not enough people educate themselves about coins,” Swiatek remarked.
 “Fewer people are attending educational forums because they don’t want to take time away from the bourse floor.”

 In addition to becoming a well-known figure on the bourse floor, Swiatek is an established numismatic author.
-In addition to a long-running newsletter, his book on Walking Liberty half dollars was followed by Encyclopedia of United States Silver & Gold Commmeorative Coin 1892-1954 co-authored with Walter Breen.
+In addition to a long-running newsletter, his book on Walking Liberty half dollars was followed by the Encyclopedia of United States Silver & Gold Commmeorative Coin 1892-1954 co-authored with Walter Breen.
 Another book on commems was published by Amos Press, and the recently released Encyclopedia of the Commemorative Coins of the United States may become the opus on the series.

 “It’s 712 pages with 600 color photos,” Swiatek said.